TheodorosPanagiotakopoulos/HER_AU/slow_growth_method/README.md

 Contributions and feedback are welcome.
 For issues or feature requests, please open a GitHub issue in the repository.

 ## Contact
-For questions or further information, contact the repository owner through the GitHub project page.

-Happy Simulating!
+For questions or collaboration inquiries, please reach out at [teosfp@hotmail.com].